-A. In accordance with the Illinois Open Meetings Act (5 ILCS 120/7 et. seq.), County Board Members may attend public meetings for all public bodies of the County Board, excluding executive session, by video, if available, or audio conference if the Member is prevented from physically attending because of (a) personal illness or disability, (b) business of the County Board or Forest Preserve, (c) a family or other emergency, or (d) employment reasons (military service is considered employment).
-Electronic attendance for employment reasons shall not exceed two-four occurrences annually per public body of the County Board.
-A quorum must be physically present in order for a Board Member to participate electronically.
-A Member attending electronically shall be considered electronically present at the meeting and entitled to vote on any matter before the public body, as if the Member were physically present at the meeting.

-The Member shall notify the County Board Office in writing or via email of their request to attend electronically no less than 24 hours in advance of the meeting (unless advance notice is impractical).
-The Chair of the public body has discretion to allow electronic attendance for requests with less than 24 hour notice.
-Staff will notify the Chair of the public body and after establishing that a quorum is physically present at the meeting, the Chair (or presiding officer) shall state that a Member requested to participate in the meeting electronically.
+- A. In accordance with the Illinois Open Meetings Act (5 ILCS 120/7 et. seq.), County Board Members may attend public meetings for all public bodies of the County Board, excluding executive session, by video, if available, or audio conference if the Member is prevented from physically attending because of (a) personal illness or disability, (b) business of the County Board or Forest Preserve, (c) a family or other emergency, or (d) employment reasons (military service is considered employment).
+Electronic attendance for employment reasons shall not exceed four occurrences annually per public body of the County Board.
+A quorum must be physically present in order for a Member to participate electronically, unless the Chair, in accordance with the Open Meetings Act, determines that an in-person meeting is not practical or prudent because of a bona fide disaster.
+A Member attending electronically shall be considered electronically present at the meeting and entitled to vote on any matter before the public body, as if the Member were physically present at the meeting. - B. The Member shall notify the County Clerk and County Board Office in writing of their request to attend electronically in advance of the meeting (unless advance notice is impractical).
+The County Clerk or County Board Office will notify the Chair of the public body, after establishing that a quorum is physically present at the meeting and shall state that a Member requested to participate in the meeting electronically.
 The Member will be authorized to attend electronically unless the public body determines, by motion, that the notice does not comply with the requirements outlined herein.
-If no such motion is adopted, the presiding officer shall declare the requesting Member present.
+If no such motion is adopted, the Chair shall declare the requesting Member present.